N3bTcx/TileMill_SousSurveillance/README.md

 ### To Do

-* Add a real OSM background with buildings and streets
+* Add a real OSM background with buildings and streets (osm bright)
 * Add the number of cam threw each areas of Paris (the layer is already added)
 * Add the potential views of each cams (CCTV Bank, main cops cctv)
 * Manage layers (private, public)